SU5A5/TWITTER-SENTIMENT-ANALYSIS-COVID-19/README.md

 - *Model Deployment:* Loaded trained models using pickle files and deployed them on the local host using Flask at the backend.

-The web interface will be accessible at `http://localhost:5000`.
+The web interface will be accessible localhost once you run app.py file
 ## Project Structure

 - *`app.py`*: Contains the Flask application code for handling user requests and displaying results.